-SKIP Edinburgh is the only SKIP branch with a project based in Europe; we work at a government-run institution for mentally and physically disabled boys in Orhei, Moldova.
-The institute is home to over 200 boys with a wide range of disabilities and SKIP Edinburgh Volunteers spend time in the summer providing much needed attention and stimulation to the boys.
+SKIP Edinburgh was the only SKIP branch with a project based in Europe; working at a government-run institution for mentally and physically disabled boys in Orhei, Moldova.
+The institute was home to over 200 boys with a wide range of disabilities and SKIP Edinburgh Volunteers spent time in the summer providing much needed attention and stimulation to the boys.

-Our interventions range from creative play and activities to basic disability and postural management and we are creating links with NGOs in Moldovato help sustain our input in Orhei and increase community integration with the boys from the institution.
-Originally drawing only from medical students, our volunteers now come from a diverse range of backgrounds from Occupational Therapy and Physiotherapy through to Biomedical Sciences.
+Our interventions ranged from creative play and activities to basic disability and postural management.
+Originally drawing only from medical students, the volunteers were later sourced from a diverse range of backgrounds from Occupational Therapy and Physiotherapy through to Biomedical Sciences.

 Eastern Europe has been the subject of much media attention regarding the dreadful conditions of many of the institutions disabled children are left to grow up in.
 Moldova is one of the very poorest countries in Europe, and attitudes to disability dictate that many children grow up in one of several underfunded institutions across the country.